 Just so you know, this post may contain affiliate links.
 This means if you make a purchase through links on this page, Canine Weekly may collect a share of the sale or other compensation.
 As an Amazon Associate, we earn from qualifying purchases.

 Adopting an adult dog is an exciting time – but it also can mean lots of new training to work on.
 With a big dog, it can be really important to get started on crate training right away.

-Untrained adult dogs can easily hurt themselves chewing on things, ruin your carpet with accidents, and much more.
-While a crate isn’t really a substitute for training, it is a great way to keep your dog and house safe from each other in the early stages of owning an older dog.
+Untrained older dogs can easily hurt themselves chewing on things, ruin your carpet with accidents, and much more.
+While a crate isn’t really a substitute for training, it is a great way to keep your dog and house safe from each other in the early stages of owning an adult dog.